Educators Thriving supports educators to achieve well-being.

-We believe that the well-being of educators is a prerequisite to achieving the results with students that each of us desires.
-Through our program, participants learn concrete strategies to help them avoid and manage most common pitfalls of the educator experience: being overwhelmed, personal neglect, struggling with a fixed mindset, unexpected challenges, and isolation.
+We believe that attending to the well-being of educators is a prerequisite to achieving the results with students that each of us desires.
+Through our program, participants learn concrete, evidence-based strategies to help them avoid and manage most common pitfalls of the educator experience: being overwhelmed, personal neglect, struggling with a fixed mindset, unexpected challenges, and isolation.

-Over the past two years, we’ve facilitated the program with teachers in Boston Public Schools and Stockton Unified School District.
+Over the past four years, we've facilitated the program with educators in districts across the United States.
 Participants reported statistically significant declines in burnout, depression, and anxiety alongside increases in resilience and subjective well-being.

 Who is it for?

 Our program is created for those who are on the front lines of this work: teachers and administrators.

 Participants are people who are eager to learn about and apply research-based strategies to increase well-being.